JVestner/LCxLC-IMS-HRMS/README.md

 # LCxLC-IMS-HRMS
 A browser application prototype for the analysis of three-dimensional comprehensive LCxLC-IMS coupled to HRMS data

-This plotly dash browser application visualizes LCxLC-IMS-HR in a three-dimensional in an interactice scatterplot.
+This plotly dash browser application visualizes the four-dimensional LCxLC-IMS-HR data in a three-dimensional interactice scatterplot.
 Data points in the scatter plot represent either a sum of all ions (TIC), single ions or the sum of extracted ions.
 Moreover, by clicking on a data point in the three-dimensional chromatogram the high resolution mass spectrum is displayed.

 Example data files are very large (> 400 MB) and can be provided on demand.